-We know that the short distance physics is not well understood.
-So in order to describe the small scale structure of spacetime adequately, we need to modify the usual classical continuum geometry for example, the Connes NCG \cite{AlainConnes}.
-In other words, an extension of quantum mechanics might be required in order to accomodate the gravity.
-Moreover, the existence of duality symmetries in non-perturbative string theory indicates that strings do not distinguish small spacetime scales from the large ones which requires a modification of the usual Heisenberg’s uncertainty principle where beyond Planck scale energies the size of the string grows with momenta instead of the falling off.
-An introduction on this T-dual description of spacetime as a result of string theory is given by Witten \cite{EdwardWitten96},\cite{EdwardWitten97} where below the Planck length the very concept of spacetime changes it's meaning and the Heisenberg uncertainty principle needs to be modified.
-The thrust of the present work is to explain the completely generalized uncertainty relations from the viewpoint of a complex function whose first order faithful interpolation in terms of the fundamental string length $ l_s $ is the following formula: $ \Delta x^{\mu} \geq \frac{\hbar}{\Delta p^{\mu}} + \frac{l_s^2}{\hbar} \Delta p^{\mu} $, where henceforth the speed of light is taken to be $ c= 1 $.
+A priori, we know that the short distance physics is not very well understood.
+Thus, in order to adequately describe small scale structures of the spacetime, we need to modify the standard classical continuum geometries by their quantum counterparts.
+Such an example follows from the Connes non-commutative geometry \cite{AlainConnes}.
+In other words, the small scale physics indicates the fact that an extension of quantum mechanics might be required in order to accommodate the gravity.
+Moreover, the existence of the duality symmetries in non-perturbative string theory \cite{EdwardWitten96},\cite{EdwardWitten97} shows that the strings do not distinguish between the small and the large spacetime scales.
+Beyond the Planck scale energies, such a consideration requires a modification of the standard Heisenberg uncertainty principle in order to incorporate the fact that the size of the underlying strings grows with the momenta instead of falling off.
+As a result of the string theory, a consideration of such a $T$-dual description of spacetime has been introduced by Witten, see \cite{EdwardWitten96},\cite{EdwardWitten97} and references therein.
+In this consideration, the very concept of the spacetime changes its meaning beyond the Planck length scale.
+Subsequently, the standard Heisenberg uncertainty principle calls up for its modification.
+Thus, the main thrust of the present work is to explain the notion of the completely generalized uncertainty inequality.
+From the viewpoint of complex function theory, such an analysis involves the fundamental string length $ l_s $, at the first order.
+As the function of $l_s$, we show in section $3$ that the first order faithful interpolation of the function $ \tilde{\delta}(\Delta x,\Delta k, \epsilon) $ yiels to the following form of the uncertainty relation $ \Delta x^{\mu} \geq \frac{\hbar}{\Delta p^{\mu}} + \frac{l_s^2}{\hbar} \Delta p^{\mu} $, where the speed of light $c$ is henceforth taken to be $ c= 1 $.